cocos/cocos-docs/en/getting-started/coding-setup.md

 ### Setup File Tree and Search Filter

-Choose `Code -> Settings -> User Settings` from VS Code main menu.
+Choose `Code -> Preferences -> Settings` from VS Code main menu.
 The user settings file will be opened for edit.
 Let's add the following content:

 ```json
 {